HES-XPLAIN/hes-xplain.github.io/docs/documentation/dimlpfidex/training-methods/normalization.md

     [attribute index] : original mean: [mean value], original std: [std value]

 These mean(or median) and std values are applied during normalization to transform raw data into normalized values, and during denormalization to revert normalized values back to their original scale.

+Attribute indices can be replaced with attribute names.
+In this case, an attribute file is required.